Factbox: Key policies of Austria's conservative/far-right coalition

-VIENNA (Reuters) - The leader of Austria’s main conservative party, Sebastian Kurz, said on Friday he had reached a deal to form a coalition government with Heinz-Christian Strache’s far-right Freedom Party (FPO).

-The two declined to provide details on their coalition agreement, reached after less than two months of talks, which will make Austria the only western European country with a far-right party in government.
+VIENNA (Reuters) - Ministers from Austria’s main conservative People’s Party (OVP) and the anti-immigration Freedom Party (FPO) were sworn in on Monday, making it the only western European country with a far-right component in its governing coalition.

-Below are some of the policies that Kurz’s People’s Party (OVP) and the FPO have already agreed on.
+Below are some of the policies that new chancellor Sebastian Kurz’s OVP and Heinz-Christian Strache’s FPO have already agreed on.

 ** Oppose deeper political integration among EU members states, seek to have more powers returned to national governments.
-Oppose Turkey’s membership of the bloc.
+Oppose Turkey’s bid to join the EU.

-** Move some departments that deal with European affairs, including the task force preparing Austria’s EU presidency in the second half of next year, to the chancellery headed by Kurz (the FPO is poised to take control of the Foreign Ministry).
+** Move some departments that deal with European affairs, including the task force preparing Austria’s EU presidency in the second half of 2018, to the chancellery headed by Kurz.
+(The FPO will take control of the Foreign Ministry).

 ** Introduce tougher minimum sentences for violent and sex crimes.